NTQ-29/Apache-Kafka-Airflow-Apache-Cassandra-Containerized-By-Docker-Project/README.md

 # Apache-Kafka-Airflow-Apache-Cassandra-Containerized-By-Docker-Project
 Automated, ETL streaming data (real-time) pipeline that has Random Public API Ingestion .
 Streams it through Apache Kafka, processes it with Apache Spark, and stores it in Apache Cassandra — all orchestrated by Apache Airflow and containerized with Docker.

-#Real-Time Data Engineering Pipeline
+# Real-Time Data Engineering Pipeline
 A fully automated, end-to-end streaming data pipeline that ingests random user data from a public API, streams it through Apache Kafka, processes it with Apache Spark, and stores it in Apache Cassandra — all orchestrated by Apache Airflow and containerized with Docker.

-📐 Architecture
+# Architecture
 randomuser.me API
         ↓
   Apache Airflow          ← Orchestrates & schedules the pipeline (@daily)